-What Is Norovirus?
+What is Norovirus?

 Norovirus is a virus (germ) that causes an infection of the stomach and intestines.
 Symptoms include vomiting, diarrhea, and stomach pain.

-More about Norovirus
+More About Norovirus

-Hospital patients who are very old, very young, or very ill are at the greatest risk of harm from a norovirus illness

 Anyone can become infected with norovirus.
+Hospital patients who are very old, very young, or very ill are most harmed by norovirus illnesses.

-This infection can occur at any time during the year.
-It can be spread when someone:
+Norovirus infection can occur at any time during the year.
+It can be spread when people:

 It is possible to be infected with norovirus more than once in your life.

 Most cases do not need testing.
 In some cases, testing for norovirus is done to understand an outbreak, such as in a hospital setting.
 This test is done by collecting a stool or vomit sample and sending it to a lab.

 Norovirus illnesses are not treated with antibiotics because antibiotics kill bacteria, not viruses.
 Receiving plenty of extra fluids through a vein (IV, or intravenous) is the best way to prevent the body from becoming dehydrated.